stackrox/collector/README.md

 - In the **File->Setting->Build, Execution, Deployment->Deployment** window click on the **Mappings** tab.
 Set **Deployment path** to /tmp.
 - In the **File->Settings->Build, Execution, Deployment->CMake** window add a CMake profile that uses the **Remote Host** toolchain and change **Build directory**/**Generation Path** to `cmake-build`.

-The development workflow can also be used with the rhel based builder image.
-  - Start the collector builder with `make start-dev-rhel`
-  - Create a Red Hat CMake profile with **Build Directory**/**Generation Path** set to `cmake-build-rhel`.

 #### Teardown
 - Run `make teardown-dev` to remove the builder container and associated ephemeral ssh keys from `$HOME/.ssh/known_hosts`
 - After restarting, you may need click **Resync with Remote Hosts** under the **Tools** menu in **CLion**.